Topic 6: How to Study for the MPRE

 - First, take a professional responsibility (sometimes called ethics) course prior to taking the MPRE.
 This will give you a good overview of the rules and cases on which the MPRE is based.

 - Third, make sure to focus on your MPRE outline.
 Don’t look at it once and forget about it.
 You should be going through it again and again until you have a decent overall picture of the law as well as the ability to recite many of the key elements.
+Note: most MPRE courses, including ours, come with a free outline.
 (This also is Step 2, below!)

 Focusing on the law first is one of the most essential MPRE strategies because you will be maximizing your effort and time!